jmgurvitch/art-of-data/center_and_variability.md

    2. The `1.5IQR` rule can give a false positive; that is, a datapoint that is marked as an outlier even when it isn't one.
 Describe an example where that happens.

+      The `1.5IQR` rule is usually functional, but when a dataset is very skewed or multimodal, then you can have problems.

 Shown below is a **violin plot** for the same data.